Political Science

 Policy on Counting Credits outside the Department of Political Science

-• Courses taken at other institutions or other Columbia departments may not be used to meet the requirement of a major or concentration in political science without the approval of the Director of Undergraduate Studies or the department’s undergraduate adviser.
+• Courses taken at other institutions or other Columbia departments may not be used to meet the requirement of a major or minor in political science without the approval of the Director of Undergraduate Studies or the department’s undergraduate adviser.
 Students should secure such approval in advance of registration.

 Pass/D/Fail and Grading Policy